 Pope Leo XIII said: “We hold upon this earth the place of God Almighty” (Great Encyclical Letters of Leo, XIII, 304).

-If words have meaning, these adulations indicate that the popes are held as gods, or demi-gods at least.
+If words have meaning, these adulation and praise indicate that the popes are held as gods, or demigods at least.
 A Catholic friend once told me, “Do you realise that when the pope stands before the High Altar during Mass, he is God?”
-I replied “He could be God to you, but to us he’s a mere mortal who would die and be replaced.”
+I replied, “He could be God to you, but to us he’s a mere mortal who will die and be replaced.”

-What makes the pope any different from Jim Jones, Myung Moon or other cult leaders?
-If you have ever seen the wild enthusiasm of the thousands of Catholics who gather when the pope makes a personal appearance or the fawning euphoria of those of them fortunate to touch him, they express a notion: “We just touched God in human clothes and received special blessings.
+What makes the pope any different from Jim Jones, Myung Moon and other cult leaders?
+If you have ever seen the wild enthusiasm of the thousands of Catholics who gather when the pope makes a personal appearance or the fawning euphoria of those of them fortunate to touch him, they always convey a notion: “We have touched God in human clothes.
 What an achievement!”

+The history of many of the popes also reveal who they represent.
 Their biographies in the Catholic Encyclopedia read almost like a soap opera, full of intrigues, assassinations, sex and plots.
-But here I will restrict myself to the immoral ones.
+But here I will restrict myself to some of the sexually immoral ones.

 (1) Pope Sergius III (904-911)

 After Sergius III’s death, Theodora maneuvered her new priest lover from Ravena as his successor: Pope Anastasius III.
-That prostitutes determined who would be pope could hardly be “apostolic succession.”
+That prostitutes would determined who would be pope could hardly be termed “apostolic succession.”

 (2) Pope John XII (955-63)

 He was Marozia’s grandson who became a pope at the age of 18.
 He was so obsessed with illicit sex that he had many regular mistresses.